I am trying to make more YouTube videos.

 – It has a taste.
 It is not a bad taste, but it is there.
 Don’t expect it to taste like water.
 If you are particularly icky, you can spit it out (in a polite manner, of course; don’t gag and rush to the bathroom like he’s deposited poison in your mouth).

-Simply keep it in your mouth, spit it out in the bathroom and rinse your mouth.
+Simply keep the semen in your mouth, spit it out in the bathroom and rinse your mouth.
 The other option is, don’t get him all the way, if you know what I mean.
 Get close but pull out and do other things.

 – Be gentle.
 That is the most sensitive part of a man’s body, be gentle.
 Talk as you progress, so you know what to do, what he likes, how to vary pressure.

-– You can use hands too; just add lube, if you want.
+– You can use hands too; just add lube for a more pleasurable feel.

 Finally here are the videos!